Mason Neck, Virginia: History

+Demographics

+Mason Neck was first listed as a census designated place in the 2010 U.S. census.

 Wildlife

-In addition to bald eagles, Mason Neck is home to a variety of animal species.
+In addition to Bald Eagles, Mason Neck is home to over 211 bird species, over 200 plant species, over 31 mammal species, and 40 reptiles and amphibians species.
 Birds include great blue herons, Canada geese, ospreys, wood ducks, teal, owls, and woodpeckers.
 Whitetail deer are common, along with beavers, muskrats, groundhogs, and foxes.
 A diverse population of frogs and toads can be heard on summer nights.
 Eastern box turtles, eastern snapping turtles, wood turtles, and spotted turtles can all be found around ponds, streams, and marshes, as well as snakes, such as the northern copperhead and the northern black racer.